10 Useful Xbox One Settings You Should Know About

-1. Mute the Startup Chime
+1. Mute the Xbox One Startup Chime

-Head to Settings > Power & startup > Power mode & startup, then choose Startup chime.
-You can turn it on or off, or enable it only with power button or voice.
-For those two methods, a quick confirmation that the Xbox heard you or that you touched the right spot are useful.
+The last option makes the most sense: when using the power button or voice methods, a quick confirmation that you touched the right spot or that the Xbox heard you are useful.
 When you want to keep quiet, just turn on the system by holding the Xbox button on your controller.

-2. Appear Offline
+2. Appear Offline on Xbox Live

 3. Disable Disc Auto-Start

 By default, when you insert a disc—whether a game or a movie—your Xbox will immediately start playing it.
 This is useful if you switch media frequently, but when a disc automatically starts and you don’t want to play it, you have to wait for the game to start just to quit it.